Shak2000/FindCompanyFounders/README.md

 - Python 3.7+
 - Ollama installed and running locally
-- SerpApi account and API key
+- SerpApi account and API key, with a free tier of 250 searches each month
 - Gemma3 4B model available in Ollama

 ## Installation